digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # 100

 <!-- presenter notes
-When we go up one hundred values, we again, bump our 1 over one more place to the left, and so on.
+When we go up one hundred values, we again, bump our 1 over one more place to the left, to the one-hundredths place.

 Each new "place" represents an increment of 10 "to the power of" the placement designation.
 -->

 ---